LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

 # To Do:

 cbfla
-- set up rsync cron job for synology backup and zip of server info
++ set up rsync cron job for synology backup and zip of server info
 - reorganize script
     - test on server in my home folder
+        - NO has CR files. that are getting flagged as corrupt
     - test in LaCie
-    - output csv for all different files with issues- corrupted, no image.
+    + output csv for all different files with issues- corrupted, no image.
 - script for collecting all leftover files with no portal, make list after all portals have been moved.
-- script to make large files for all
+- script to make large files for all (someone else might help with this)
+- need to upgrade. will break all current access, need to reaccess with passwords.

 compare / record
 - barcodes/files on lacie drives to cbfla